CSCI-4611-Spring-2022/Lecture-2/README.md

 # Lecture 2: Programming 2D Graphics

-Detailed explanation of this code can be found in the lecture video (will be added after class).
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/t/1_82qcjrft).

 ## Prerequisites